 When there was a threat of frost, Grandma was eager to harvest anything of her own or others that might be lost.
 One such item that could be counted on was green tomatoes.
 There were nearly always more of those than could be used.
 Grandma and her neighbors made green tomato relish to can, and there were fried green tomato sandwiches for Minnie's and Sol's school lunch pails.
 But the special seasonal treat to be eaten when made and canned for later was green tomato mincemeat.
 (There was no actual meat in it, but that was the name of the recipe.)

 There were always apples at the time of the year when the green tomatoes needed to be used, and with the addition of raisins (three cents a pound at Tom Houston's little store) and spices, a delicious pie filling was created.
 Yes, Grandma Fulford raised her children in a very difficult time of history, but she made the most of it.
 And how glad I am that her old recipe for green tomato mincemeat has survived the years so that I now have a good use of my unripened crop when frost is predicted.

 Submitted by: Fancheon from Albion, IN

-Place pie near bottom of oven and bake at 400 degrees for 15 minutes.
-Cover edges with pie crust shields and turn oven to 350.
-Bake an additional 25-30 minutes or until filling bubbles and crust is done on bottom.
+- Place pie near bottom of oven and bake at 400 degrees for 15 minutes.
+Cover edges with pie crust shields and turn oven to 350 degrees.
+Bake an additional 25 to 30 minutes or until filling bubbles and crust is done on bottom.
 Remove to cooling rack.

 This pie filling can be canned, using boiling water bath for 20 minutes.